Identify and remove leaked passwords

 “Identifying leaked passwords is a key security measure to stop hackers from reusing the billions of leaked passwords currently available online,” said Lori Osterholm, CTO at Specops Software.
 “Specops Password Policy is the only password filtering software that can identify leaked passwords used in Active Directory.”

 Specops Password Policy, offers an advanced set of password security and auditing capabilities, including finding leaked passwords and enforcing passphrases, while banning the use of predictable password patterns.
-The solution’s extensive blacklisting capabilities ensure organizations are protected from leaked passwords continuously.
+The solution’s extensive password blocking capabilities ensure organizations are protected from leaked passwords continuously.

 “With Specops Password Policy, organizations can get a comprehensive view of their current password situation and easily remove password-related vulnerabilities,” said Osterholm.

 Specops Password Policy is continuously developed with new functionalities to security concerns.
-Recent releases include support for length-based password aging, and a downloadable blacklist containing 1 billion leaked passwords.
+Recent releases include support for length-based password aging, and a downloadable compromised password list containing 1 billion leaked passwords.

 Click to learn more about how Specops Password Policy can ensure end-to-end password protection.